These grilled zucchini sandwiches give you the taste of summer in every bite and are a great vegetarian-friendly lunch option!

-The only downside to this recipe is that it’s better hot, and it takes 15 minutes to make.
+The only downside to this recipe is that it’s better hot and takes 15 minutes to make.
 Which isn’t much for dinner, I agree.
-But I’ll be the first admit that I like lunch to be ready in five minutes (meaning it’s usually leftovers or a quick toss-it-together sandwich or salad).
+But I’ll be the first to admit that I like lunch to be ready in five minutes (meaning it’s usually leftovers or a quick toss-it-together sandwich or salad).
 So keep that in mind.

 Feel free to flex your ingredients based on what looks good or what’s in the fridge right now.
 You can also swap out the egg for chicken from last night’s dinner if you want, I’m not picky here.

-If you skipped down to just snag the recipe, here’s what you need it know: it’s good, it’s easy, it’s flexible.
+If you skipped down just to snag the recipe, here’s what you need to know: it’s good, it’s easy, it’s flexible.
 Enjoy!

 Grilled Zucchini Sandwiches

 - 3 oz brie or other melty cheese

 - 2 tbsp Dijon mustard